bmidgley/festivalbot/README.md

 Built using:

+* two microbit boards; one controller you hold and tilt and the other in the car
 * elecfreaks.com servo driver board (probably also runs ring:bit car)
 * Feetech FT-MC-003 4WD Mini Mobile Robotics Platform Kit (bed only)
 * Feetech FS90R 360 Degree Continuous Rotation Micro Servo Motor + RC Tire Wheel (two)